ordergroove/ordergroove-commercetools-connector/docs/diagrams/01-initial-product-load-job.md

  - If the variable CTP_INVENTORY_SUPPLY_CHANNEL_ID is not provided, we assume that the product has stock if at least one inventory has stock.

 All valid product variants from the response are added to a list, which is then segmented into batches of 100 products, already formatted for Ordergroove.
 These batches are then concurrently dispatched in groups of 10 to Ordergroove, in case the initial request attempt fails, a second attempt is made one second later.

-Note: The function responsible for retrieving products from commercetools continues execution if there are still products to retrieve and if the total number of product variants is below the limit (PRODUCT_VARIANTS_LIMIT) specified in the configuration.

 <img src="https://github.com/gluo-dev/ordergroove-commercetools-connector/blob/main/docs/diagrams/diagram-initial-product-load-job.jpg" />